Wallace Duffy

-Wallace Duffy (born 12 April 1999) is a Scottish professional footballer who plays for Inverness Caledonian Thistle as a right-back or a centre-back.
+Wallace Duffy (born 12 April 1999) is a Scottish professional footballer who plays as a right-back or a centre-back who plays for Brora Rangers.

 Club career

 Duffy began his career with Rangers, before playing for Celtic, making one appearance for their under-20s team in the Scottish Challenge Cup.
 He signed for St Johnstone in June 2019, and stated his intention to break into the first-team.

-In September 2020, St Johnstone agreed to loan Duffy to Greenock Morton for the 2020/21 season, but days later this deal was cancelled due to "non-footballing reasons".
+In September 2020, St Johnstone agreed to loan Duffy to Greenock Morton for the 2020–21 season, but days later this deal was cancelled due to "non-footballing reasons".
 He was released by St Johnstone in October 2020.
 Later that month he signed for Inverness Caledonian Thistle.
+Duffy confirmed his departure from Inverness following the conclusion of the 2023–24 season after not receiving a new contract offer from the club.
+On 10 August 2024, Duffy re-signed for Inverness Caledonian Thistle on a two-year deal.
+On 24 October 2024, Duffy was released by Inverness after they entered administration.

+In November 2024, Wallace signed a three-year contract with Highland League side Strathspey Thistle.
+He moved to Brora Rangers in December 2024.

 International career

 Duffy has represented Scotland at under-17 and under-19 youth levels.